Talbot Baby: The chassis

-The chassis, with its 2950 mm wheelbase, was effectively a shortened version of the 3200 mm chassis provided for the manufacturer's fill-size "Cadette" and "Major" sedans/saloons.
+The chassis, with its 2950 mm wheelbase, was effectively a shortened version of the 3200 mm chassis provided for the manufacturer's full-size "Cadette" and "Major" sedans/saloons.
 The name "Baby" does not alter the fact that even these shortened chassis Talbots were substantial automobiles by the standards of the time and place.

-The steering wheel and driving seat were on the right-hand side of the car, following a convention that had been almost universal among European auto-makers twenty years earlier, but which was now seen as rather old fashioned in countries where traffic drove on the right.
+The steering wheel and driving seat were on the right-hand side of the car, following convention that had been almost universal among European auto-makers twenty years earlier, but which was now seen as rather old-fashioned in countries where traffic drove on the right.
 The wheels at the front were independently suspended subject to a transverse leaf spring, while the back wheels were attached using a rigid axle suspended from longitudinally mounted leaf springs.
 Power was delivered to the rear wheels via a four-speed mechanical gear-box with the option at extra cost (of 4,200 Francs in 1937) of a Wilson pre-selector gear box.